joostkremers/mvn-el/README.md

         (mvn "dependency:sources"))

 By default, `(mvn <task>)` searches for the root directory of the current buffer's project before calling `mvn`.
 If you don't want this (and thus execute the `mvn` command in the current buffer's `default-directory`), bind `mvn-dont-search-root` to `t` before calling `(mvn <task>)`.

+## Customizations

+- `mvn-command`: The location of the maven executable.
+Default is `"mvn"`.
+- `mvn-build-file-name`: Use an alternative build file name.
+Default is to use `"pom.xml"`.
+- `mvn-project-root-dir`: Use an alternative project root.
+Default is to move up the directory tree searching for `mvn-build-file-name`.
+- `mvn-show-output-buffer-on-error`: Show the output buffer if `mvn` returns with an error code.

 ## Tips